Determining an Offer Price

-So, how do you decide how much to offer on a home you like?
-That’s a tough one to answer, because it depends on a lot of factors:
+How do you decide how much to offer on a home you like?
+There’s no easy answer, because it depends on a lot of factors:

 - Are there other offers coming in?

 - Do you have a contingency to sell another home?